amirsarhang/instagram-php-sdk/README.md

 [![PHP Version][badge-php]][php]
 [![Total Downloads][badge-downloads]][downloads]

-It's unofficial Instagram SDK for PHP.
+It's Instagram Graph SDK for PHP.

+With this package you can easily make all requests to Instagram Graph API, like Auth and CRUD.
+Also, we will have more methods regularly.

 This project adheres to a [Contributor Code of Conduct][conduct].
 By participating in this project and its community, you are expected to uphold this